Cadet Ranks & Leadership Progression

-All cadets are referred to by their rank and last name.
-Cadet Warrant Officers are referred to as ma’am or sir.
+Cadets are addressed by their rank and last name.
+Cadet Warrant Officers are addressed as “Sir” or “Ma’am” in recognition of their leadership role.

 Only the Air Cadet ranks are listed below.
 Officers at the Squadron are members of the Canadian Armed Forces(CAF), use Royal Canadian Air Force officer ranks.
 All Canadian Armed Forces ranks can be found here.
 All CAF officers are referred to as ma’am or sir, and those above the rank of Officer Cadet are saluted.